blynkkk/blynkkk.github.io/BlynkServer.md

         user.message.quota.limit=100

-+ In case user exceeds quota limit - response error returned only once in specified period (in Millis).
++ In case when user exceeds quota limit - an error response will be returned only once in specified period (in millis).

         user.message.quota.limit.exceeded.warning.period=60000

 + Maximum allowed user profile size.
-In Kb's.
+In kilobytes.

         user.profile.max.size=128

-+ Maximum allowed number of notification queue.
-Queue responsible for processing email, pushes, twits sending.
-Because of performance issue - those queue is processed in separate thread, this is required due to blocking nature of all above operations.
-Usually limit shouldn't be reached
++ Maximum allowed length of notifications queue.
+Queue is responsible for sending e-mails, push notifications and tweets.
+Due to performance issues - this queue is processed in a separate thread.
+It's required due to blocking nature of all the operations listed above.
+Usually, limit shouldn't be reached

         notifications.queue.limit=10000

-+ Period for flushing all user DB to disk.
++ Period for flushing all user databases to disk.
 In millis

         profile.save.worker.period=60000

-+ Specifies maximum period of time when application socket could be idle.
-After which socket will be closed due to non activity.
-In seconds.
-Leave it empty for infinity timeout
++ Specifies maximum period when application socket stays idle.
+After this period the socket will be closed due to no activity.
+Time period is measured in seconds.
+Leave this parameter empty if you want socket to be open indefinitely

         app.socket.idle.timeout=600

-+ Specifies maximum period of time when hardware socket could be idle.
-After which socket will be closed due to non activity.
-In seconds.
-Leave it empty for infinity timeout
++ Specifies maximum period when hardware socket stays idle.
+After this period the socket will be closed due to no activity.
+Time period is measured in seconds.
+Leave this parameter empty if you want socket to be open indefinitely

         hard.socket.idle.timeout=15

 + Mostly required for local servers setup in case user want to log raw data in CSV format.
 See [raw data](http://docs.blynk.cc/#blynk-server-how-to-run-local-blynk-server-raw-data-storage) section for more info.

         enable.raw.data.store=true

-+ Enable or disable Admin Panel UI

-        enable.administration.ui=true

-+ Comma separated list of administrator IPs.
-Allow access to admin UI only for those IPs.
-Leave empty in order to allow for all.
-By default allow access from local host.

-        allowed.administrator.ips=127.0.0.1

-+ Administration https port

-        https.port=7443

-+ Comma separated list of users allowed to create accounts.
-Leave it empty if no restriction required.

-        allowed.users.list=allowed1@gmail.com,allowed2@gmail.com

-### Administration UI
+### Administration Panel UI

-Blynk server also has administration panel where you could monitor your server.
-It could be accessible with next URL:
+Blynk server has Administration Panel where you can monitor your server.
+It can be accessible with this URL:

         https://your_ip:7443/admin

 <img src="images/admin_panel.png" style="width: 640px; height:202px"/>

-You can change it with next options :
+Here are the available settings:

-+ Enable or disable administration UI
++ Enable or disable Admin Panel visual interface:

         enable.administration.ui=true

-+ Comma separated list of administrator IPs.
-Allow access to admin UI only for those IPs.
-Leave empty in order to allow for all.
-By default allow access from local host.
++ Comma separated list of administrator's IPs.
+This list defines which IP addresses will have access to the Admin Panel.
+Leave empty in order to allow access for anyone.
+By default, access is allowed from local host.

         allowed.administrator.ips=127.0.0.1